smriti230/-AIoT--Smart-Mood-Light-/README.md

 		From Create new secret key option you can create a new API , It will generate once and have take a copy of that.

-		#### GOOGLE TEXT TO SPEECH:
-			recognized_text = recognizer.recognize_google(audio)
-		this code snippet utilizes the Google text-to-speech API service through the recognize_google function provided by the SpeechRecognition library in Python.
-This function sends the recorded audio data to Google's servers for speech recognition processing, and then it returns the recognized text back to your Python program.In this case, the recognize_google function is using the Google Web Speech API to perform the speech-to-text conversion, allowing you to transcribe spoken language into written text.

 6.	### WORKFLOW